hrcorval/behavex/README.md

 * The stop argument does not work when performing parallel test executions.
 * The JUnit reports have been replaced by the ones created by the test wrapper, just to support muting tests
 * The library is provided as is, and no tests over the framework have been implemented yet (there were tests at the beginning but they got deprecated).
 Any contribution on that end will help on delivering with confidence new library versions.
-* Some english translations might not be correct (even in docstrings) so we will be working on fixing this.
+* Some english translations might not be correct (even in docstrings) so it is expected this is fixed soon.

 ## Supported Behave arguments
 The following Behave arguments are currently supported: